+I’m a model railway addict.
 My railways are my sanctuary.
 The thing I turn to when I need to relax.
-I can disappear into my loft, shed or den, depending which railway I’m working on, and spend hours in my own little world.
+I can disappear into my loft, shed, or den, depending on which railway I’m working on, and spend hours in my own little world.

-For much of this track work, my Dremel is the goto tool but for odd quick track snipping Xuron track cutters are always within grasping distance.
+For much of this track work, my Dremel is the go-to tool but when I want precise, perfect cuts, Xuron track cutters are always within grasping distance.

-When i got my first pair of Xuron cutters, I just attacked my rails, cutting them with abandon.
+When I got my first pair of Xuron cutters, I just attacked my rails, cutting them with abandon.
 It was only when I came to slide the rail joiners over the newly cut ends I realised the error of my

 So how do you use them?